Dile Que Tú Me Quieres

 "Dile Que Tú Me Quieres" is a song by Puerto Rican singer Ozuna.
 It was released on April 22, 2016, through Sony Latin, as the third single from his debut studio album Odisea (2018).
 A remix version with fellow singer Yandel was released in March 2017.

 Music video

 An official music video for "Dile Que Tú Me Quieres" was released on September 16, 2016.
 Filmed on a beach in Venezuela, it was directed by Nuno Gomez and it features appearances by Rosmeri Marval and Luis Mayer.
+As of February 2026, it has received over 990 million views.